cchudzicki-ocw-testing/14.04-fall-2020/content/pages/readings.md

 **Topics covered:** Household Financial Accounts (income statement and balance sheet), household profiles with Life Cycle Maximization and a Wealth Planner for Thai Villages, bitcoin, statement of cash flow and distributed ledgers, cash management through the lens of dynamic models in Thailand, Sweden as a cashless economy and Kenya e-money, Trusted Third Party and the Decentralization issue of Ledgers

 \*Alvarez, Fernando, Anan Pawasutipaisit and Robert M. Townsend.
-2018. “[Cash Management in Village Thailand: Positive and Normative Implications” (PDF).](http://economies.www.robertmtownsend.net/sites/default/files/files/papers/Ottowa-11-15-Townsend.pdf) Working Paper.
+2018. “[Cash Management in Village Thailand: Positive and Normative Implications” (PDF - 1.7MB).](http://economies.www.robertmtownsend.net/sites/default/files/files/papers/Ottowa-11-15-Townsend.pdf) Working Paper.

 \* Samphantharak, K. and Townsend, R.M., 2009.
 Households as corporate firms: an analysis of household finance using integrated household surveys and corporate financial accounting. *Econometric Society Monographs* (Book 46).
 Cambridge University Press, Chs 2, 4.